Federal minority governments in Canada

 In a minority situation, governments must rely on the support of other parties to stay in power, providing less stability than a majority government.
 At the federal level, no minority government (excepting the odd case of the 14th) has lasted a standard four-year term.
 Most minority governments have lasted less than two years.
 The average duration of completed minorities in Canada is 479 days or approximately 1 year, 140 days counting only that part of the 14th Parliament that was a minority, or 1 year, 207 days counting the entire duration of it.

 In addition to the minorities below, the 2nd Canadian Parliament was a minority for 56 days under prime minister Alexander Mackenzie after he took power from John A. Macdonald following the Pacific Scandal.
 However, this event is generally not noted because Parliament was never in session while Mackenzie was in power.
-The fifteenth federal minority parliament was elected in the 2021 election.
+The sixteenth federal minority parliament was elected in the 2025 election.

 In the United Kingdom and elsewhere in the world, minority governments are referred to as hung parliaments.